+Our water source is purchased from the City of Kosciusko.
 A source water assessment has been completed for the water supply to determine the overall susceptibility of its drinking water to identify potential sources of contamination.
-Our water supply received a lower susceptibility ranking to contamination.
-Our water source consists of 2 wells that draw from the Meridian Upper Wilcox Aquifer.
+The water supply for the City of Kosciusko received a lower susceptibility ranking to contamination.

-The water is checked daily and sampled monthly to ensure quality drinking water.
-Water rates are \$24 for 2000 gallons (flat rate) and \$6 - \$9 per 1000 gallons over the flat rate.
-This revenue is used to operate the system, repair leaks, replace old meters and any improvements as needed.
+Our water rates are \$21.50 for 1500 gallons (flat rate) and \$7.75 and \$8.25 per 1000 gallons above the flat rate.
+The revenue is used to operate the system, repair leaks, purchase material and any improvements needed.
+The water is checked biweekly and sampled monthly to ensure quality drinking water.

 If you have any questions about this report or concerning your water utility, please contact Galen Shumaker at 662-674-5353.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the 2nd Tuesday of each month at Hurricane Baptist Church at 5:00 pm.
+They are held on the 2nd Monday of each month at 2189 AR 3041, Kosciusko, MS at 6:00 pm